LudicWorlds/serial-port-spy/README.md

 ![Screenshot](serial-port-spy.png)

-**Serial Port Spy** is a simple application for reading incoming **RS232 / serial data** received via a **COM port**.
+**Serial Port Spy** is a simple Windows application for reading incoming **RS232 / serial data** received via a **COM port**.
 A common use case is monitoring data transmitted from a microcontroller, such as an Arduino.

 ## 🔧 How to Use